• Skip to primary navigation

 3. START SCHOOL IN THE MORNING.

-Its ok to be flexible and start after a field trip sometimes, or schedule a doctor’s appt. in the morning.
+As a homeschool mom I can verify it is ok to be flexible and start after a field trip sometimes, or schedule a doctor’s appt. in the morning.
 But I feel like we are more fresh and ready to do school in the morning.
 Starting at 1:00pm is difficult for us because by that time we are all ready to be done for the day and move on to other interests.

 4. DON’T DO OTHER THINGS WHILE THE KIDS ARE DOING SCHOOL